presscustomizr/hueman/readme.md

 See headers of files for further details.

 ## Changelog
+= 3.3.21 October 3rd 2017 =
+* fix : bottom portion of Sidebar gets cut off in tablet view when content is short. fix #476
+* fix : archive and page titles font-size. fixes #535
+* fix : potential loss of customizations when wp_cache_get() returns false. fixes #571
+* added : new option js-mobile-detect for optional javascript Mobile device detection.
+Loads the mobile-detect script ( 35 kb ) when checked
+* added : mobile-detect.js library conditionally enqueued
+* improved : replaced the ajax call by a javascript library to check if the device is mobile.
+Fixes #567.
+* improved admin page wording and style
+* updated customize control js

 = 3.3.20 August 2nd 2017 =
 * improved : added support for pagination in pages using <!--nextpage-->.
 Compatible with the WP-PageNavi plugin. fixes #550